-- 6.1 In considering whether the offer was one of suitable alternative employment, the issue of conditions of service should have been addressed.
-The inability to match conditions of service may render an offer unsuitable. - 6.2 Any existing contractual payments which do not apply to the alternative role will be protected for a period of twelve weeks.
+- 6.1 In considering whether the offer was one of suitable alternative employment, the issue of conditions of service will have been addressed.
+The inability to match conditions of service may render an offer unsuitable. - Any existing contractual payments which do not apply to the alternative role will be protected for a period of twelve weeks.